-Since the motion equations are decoupled, we can drop the indices to simplify notation and proceed to analyze~\eqref{eq-relative-kinematic-n=2}. $\beta(0)=-\pi$ implies that the vehicles initially have identical heading, and~\eqref{eq-relative-kinematic-n=2-rho}--\eqref{eq-relative-kinematic-n=2-alpha} reduce to $\dot{\rho}=0$ and $\dot{\alpha}=0$.
-Then, depending on the value of $\alpha(0)$, the vehicles advance either on a straight line or in parallel.
-When $\beta(0)\neq-\pi$, we establish the following results.

-\begin{theorem} Consider the two-vehicle system~\eqref{eq-relative-kinematic-n=2}.
-Suppose $\theta_1(0) \neq\theta_2(0)\Leftrightarrow \beta(0)\neq-\pi$, then the vehicles converge to a circular formation.
-The resulting motion is counterclockwise if $k<0$ and clockwise if $k>0$.
+Since the motion equations are decoupled, we can drop the indices to simplify notation and proceed with~\eqref{eq-relative-kinematic-n=2}. $\beta(0)=-\pi$ implies that the unicycles initially have identical heading, and~\eqref{eq-relative-kinematic-n=2-rho}--\eqref{eq-relative-kinematic-n=2-alpha} reduce to $\dot{\rho}=0$ and $\dot{\alpha}=0$.
+Then, depending on the value of $\alpha(0)$, the unicycles advance either on a line or in parallel.
+We establish the following results whenever $\beta(0)\neq-\pi$. \begin{theorem} Consider the two-unicycle system~\eqref{eq-relative-kinematic-n=2}.
+Suppose $\theta_1(0) \neq\theta_2(0)\Leftrightarrow \beta(0)\neq-\pi$, then the unicycles asymptotically converge to a circular formation.
+The resulting rotation is counterclockwise (resp. clockwise) if $k<0$ (resp. $k>0$).
 The bearing spacing at equilibrium is